FlipsideCrypto/ethereum-models/models/doc_descriptions/prices/eth_prices_price.md

 {% docs eth_prices_price %}

-The token price for a given hour.
+The closing token price for a given hour.
+Where applicable, each price is adjusted as the average of closing prices from coingecko and coinmarketcap price feeds.

 {% enddocs %}